idleberg/bun-storage/README.md

 import 'bun-storage/auto';
 ```

 The location of the database will default to `.bun-storage/localStorage.sqlite`.
-However, this comes at the downside of not being able to listen to storage events.
+However, this comes at the downside of not being able to listen to storage events or to control the quota.

 If you need more control, see the API documentation below.